The Sober Curious Extend Dry January

 Dr. Sears added, “There are increased cancer rates associated with alcohol use, worse for the more you drink so these are very good health choices in terms of making that switch.”

 There are increasingly more options on store shelves and in restaurants for anyone who wants to extend a Dry January into the rest of the year.
 Dr. Sears is excited about increased options for his patients on antidepressants who should not be drinking alcohol because it depresses the central nervous system.

 “When you’re activating that GABA system while you’re on medication for something like depression or anxiety, it’s actually impairing that medication’s ability to work by sending signals further downstream and really negating some of the benefits you’re getting from your medication otherwise.
 So, from a mental health standpoint, there’s a very good reason to stay away from or minimize alcohol use,” he emphasized.

 Whether it’s temporary temperance or a more permanent choice, Dr. Sears says not drinking alcohol helps people avoid other unhealthy behaviors: binge eating unhealthy food, not sticking to an exercise routine, and irregular sleep brought on by alcohol which reduces the all-important rapid eye movement (REM) sleep.
 The more you drink before bed, the more pronounced the effects according to research.

 Dr. Sears is also optimistic the culture shift will make it easier for health care providers to talk with their patients about alcohol use.

 He stressed, “This is a general health concern and something that really we would encourage primary care providers to be talking with their patients about because it does impact basically every aspect of a person’s health over their lifetime.”

-Always check to make sure you are not taking medication that will interact badly with alcohol, including beer.
-Drinking in moderation is defined as one drink per day for women and two drinks per day for men.
+Always check to make sure you are not taking medication that will interact badly with alcohol.